juliasmith141414/juliasmith-stemteresting/docs/api.md

 ## Overview

-The tables below describe the messages sent from the distance sensor subsystem (ESP32) using `uint8_t` binary flags (`0` = False, `1` = True).
+The tables below describe the messages sent from the distance sensor subsystem (ESP32) using `uint8_t` binary flags (`0` = False, `1` = True) or ASCII-encoded numerical data.
 All messages are formatted using a standardized 64-byte UART protocol and occupy the data field (bytes 5–61) of the message frame.

 ## Message Tables